jorgemgr94/FaceIT/README.md

 # Face It!

-Face detection with Python 2.7.15 + Opencv OpenCV 3.4.2
+Face detection with Python 2.7.15 + Opencv 3.4.2

 ## Training mode